waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Observation:** The `puzzle_strategist_agent` provided a complex, multi-step solution.
 However, the `gem_pathfinder` tool was unable to navigate to the agent's proposed starting position, making the plan untestable.
   - **Hypothesis #1:** The agent's plan is correct, but the pathfinder is too buggy to execute it.
   - **Hypothesis #2 (Failed):** Pushing the boulder at (15, 3) left resulted in soft-locking it at (11, 3) between an impassable wall and an item object.
 Conclusion: This is not the correct solution.
-- **Hypothesis #3 (Failed):** My pathfinder is not broken; it correctly identifies that the path to the exit is blocked by the western boulder puzzle.
+- **Hypothesis #3 (Failed - Attempt #2):** My pathfinder is not broken; it correctly identifies that the path to the exit is blocked by the western boulder puzzle.
 To proceed, I must solve this puzzle by moving the boulder at (3, 11).
   - **Test:** Push the boulder at (3, 11) down to (3, 12).
-  - **Conclusion (Attempt #1):** FAILED.
+  - **Conclusion:** FAILED.
 Pushing the boulder did not open a path to the exit.
 My hypothesis was incorrect.
 The path remains blocked, confirming the pathfinder's original assessment.
-This means I must reset the map to solve the eastern puzzle.

 ## B. Solved Puzzles & Key Discoveries
 - **Victory Road 2F - Correct Puzzle Sequence:** This floor must be solved in a single visit without leaving the map.
 Leaving and re-entering resets the puzzles.